 - Long-lasting benefits – Finding long-term relief is the primary goal of many migraineurs.
 With upper cervical care, you can enjoy that benefit.
 The adjustments we make hold for a long time so that you can see sustainable results.

 Upper cervical chiropractic care is a one-of-a-kind and proven pain relief method.
 If you have been suffering from migraine episodes for years, it may be worth it to try this healing option.
-It could provide you with much-needed migraine relief, especially if you previously had a neck or head trauma.
+It could provide you with much-needed migraine relief in Escondido, especially if you previously had a neck or head trauma.
 Many patients have seen promising results.
 Most of them have started enjoying their favorite activities again, without worrying about severe bouts of migraine attacks.